 If I was able to learn enough from our first meeting, then at our second meeting, I can present you with my findings, to see if it seems right to you.
 If this account of your reasoning pattern is right, you’ll recognize it.
 (These are not “repressed” things, only “suppressed,” or unnoticed and unexamined.)
 If it’s not right, we’ll fix it.
 This is all still Step 1.

 After that, we move to Step 2, which is to locate any logical errors in these patterns.
 I look for such errors in advance, between sessions, so when we meet it’s more a matter of pointing out to you where they are.

 Step 3 is to “refute” these errors.
 This really means two things.
 One is just seeing that the errors are errors.
 The other is to really understand how and why they are errors.
-This part can be really interesting (in a good way).
+This part can be quite interesting (in a good way).

 Step 4, which is fairly simple, involves identifying a “guiding virtue” or “guiding excellence” which corresponds to each error we found and refuted in Steps 2 and 3.
-I usually explain what this means once we get Step 4.
+I usually explain what this means once we get to Step 4.

-In Step 5 we find some a philosophical perspective you can use to replace the error.
+In Step 5 we find a philosophical perspective you can use to replace the error.
 It’s important that this perspective resonates with you.
 These perspectives can be ideas taken from specific philosophers, or they can be ideas we invent.